saltstack/salt/rfcs/0005-sunset-legacy-python-support.md

 # Drawbacks
 [drawbacks]: #drawbacks

-This is a significant breaking change - many installations are on older platforms, and some may have an inclination to not upgrade their systems.
+By dropping support for Python 2 it's possible that a significant number of installations may be impacted.
+For those who have custom modules that are Python 2 only, or are stuck on unsupported legacy patforms, they may not be able to upgrade to the newer versions of Salt.

+While this change won't break communication between master and minion, or change pillars or state files in any way, when SaltStack begins taking advantage of new Python language features (e.g.  async/await keywords, f-strings), it will effectively be broken for those who for whatever reason have not upgraded to modern platforms.

-Though this may be the tipping point that gives them the impetus to upgrade to a more modern OS.
+However, in some cases, this change may be tipping point that gives them the impetus to upgrade to a more modern OS.

 # Thank You, Python 2